learn-co-students/js-jquery-modify-html-readme-js-intro-000/README.md

 ## Inline jQuery

-We're going to use jQuery to add some text to our HTML page.
+We're going to use jQuery to add some text to our HTML page. estas change

 ### Include jQuery Link